Jclong98/MCStatus-Discord/README.md

 usage: bot.py [-h] [-ip IP] [-p PORT]

 optional arguments:
-  -h, --help            show this help message and exit -ip IP, --ip IP       the address of a minecraft server -p PORT, --port PORT  the port of a minecraft server
+  -h, --help                            show this help message and exit -ip IP, --ip IP                       the address of a minecraft server -p PORT, --port PORT                  the port of a minecraft server -f FREQUENCY, --frequency FREQUENCY   amount of time (in seconds) the bot will wait to refresh the discord status

 ```

+Command Prefix: `?`
+### Commands:
+- players: displays an embed of the amount of players online, as well as a list of their names

+---

 ## Getting Started: